 Note: In a septic system retrofitted with an Aero-Stream® Remediation System, 90% of the solids are treated in the septic tank and only 10% are treated in the drainfield.

-The septic tank is commonly made of concrete, steel, fiberglass or plastic, is located underground, and ranges in size from 500 gallons for small septic systems to thousands of gallons for larger systems.
-The most common tank size range for a typical residential septic system is 1,000 to 1,500 gallons.
+Septic tanks are commonly made of concrete, steel, fiberglass or plastic, is located underground, and ranges in size from 500 gallons for small septic systems to thousands of gallons for larger systems.
+The most common septic tank size range for a typical residential septic system is 1,000 to 1,500 gallons.

-The septic tank can vary greatly in design, having a single treatment chamber or multiple chambers, depending on system requirements.
-The septic tank has one inlet in the treatment chamber and one outlet in the final chamber, with the outlet being at a lower height than the inlet to allow the effluent to flow in one direction only.
+Septic tanks can vary greatly in design, having a single treatment chamber or multiple chambers, depending on system requirements.
+Septic tanks have one inlet in the treatment chamber and one outlet in the final chamber, with the outlet being at a lower height than the inlet to allow the effluent to flow in one direction only.